SAP-samples/teched2023-AD261/README.md

 ## Overview

 Cloud application solutions, for example applications on SAP S/4HANA Cloud, public edition, SAP Cloud Integration, or SAP Workflow Management publish content to the SAP API Business Hub.
 Depending on your requirement, you can import, and transport this content across various landscapes.
 Also, you can assemble different content types and export them.
-Each service has its own content format to solve a specific business or technical problems.
+Each service has its own content format to solve specific business or technical problems.

 ### Challenges
 1. Transparency of deployed content